PennyLaneAI/catalyst/doc/dev/custom_devices.rst

                 "IsingXY",
         ]

-        # Operations that should be decomposed according to
+        # Operators that should be decomposed according to
         # whatever algorithm PL specifies.
         decomp = [
                 "SX",